blockchain-unica/rosetta-smart-contracts/contracts/atomic_transactions/README.md

 - **SmartPy/Tezos**:
 - **Move/Aptos**: not implemented, since transaction batches are natively supported by the platform.
 - **Fe/Ethereum**: dynamic arrays not supported.
 Not implemented, the language lacks a substitute for Solidity's delegatecall() function or is not documented.
+- **Leo/Aleo**: not implemented, since transaction batches are natively supported by the platform, both at the snarkVM execution level and through the JavaScript SDK.
+Leo lacks dynamic arrays and delegatecall equivalent.